Order over $100 and get Free shipping in Canada

 Jeff recognizes that not everyone will agree with his views about trail etiquette and that everyone can experience friction on the trail sometimes.
 When that happens, he offers this last piece of advice, “Don't put yourself in a situation where… it’s going to ruin your run, and you're just going to get into a heated discussion with somebody.
 It's not worth it.”

-Dave Robertson
+Written by Dave Robertson

-I’m writer and a reluctant adventurer based in Western Canada.
+I’m a writer and reluctant adventurer based in Western Canada.
 I’m curious by nature so the topics I cover are diverse — civic affairs, urban lifestyle and outdoor adventure.
 More and more, I write about experiences that force me from my comfort zone.

 {"one"=>"Select 2 or 3 items to compare", "other"=>"{{ count }} of 3 items selected"}